omarmohsen/openshift-nginx-template/README.md

 # openshift-nginx-template
-OpenShift nginx templates, the template uses RPM based docker images as well as config maps instead of building docker images with new configuration each time
+OpenShift nginx templates, the templates use RPM based docker images as well as config maps instead of building docker images with new configuration each time

 ## Usage
 In order to use the template use the following oc command: